Vietnam.vn - Nền tảng quảng bá Việt Nam

 The number of uninsured tankers sanctioned has also increased, with some 201 of the 310 tankers tracked uninsured, according to Lloyd's List.

 Experts also noted that Moscow’s heavy discounts to India and rising transportation costs have somewhat limited the price increase of Urals oil.
-However, rising crude prices will still help Russia earn more revenue from this strategic commodity.
+However, the increase in crude oil prices will still help Russia earn more revenue from this strategic commodity.

-As evidence, in September 2024, the Russian Ministry of Economy said that it had raised its forecast for oil and gas export revenue this year to $257.1 billion.
-This figure is $17.4 billion higher than the previous estimate.
+As evidence, in September 2024, the Russian Ministry of Economy said that this agency had raised its forecast for oil and gas export revenue this year to 257.1 billion USD.
+This figure is 17.4 billion USD higher than the previous estimate.

 The ministry also forecast that the average export price of oil this year will be $70 per barrel.
 This figure is higher than last year's $64.5 and the $60 ceiling that the West imposed on Russian oil.